microsoft/pai/README.md

 ## Train models

-Like all machine learning platforms, OpenPAI is a productive tool.
-To maximize utilization of resources, it's recommended to submit training jobs and let OpenPAI to allocate resource and run it.
+As all computing platforms, OpenPAI is a productive tool and to maximize utilization of resources.
+So, it's recommended to submit training jobs and let OpenPAI to allocate resource and run jobs.
 If there are too many jobs, some jobs may be queued until enough resource available.
-This is different with run code on dedicated servers, and it needs a bit more knowledge about how to submit/manage training jobs on OpenPAI.
+This is different experience with running code on dedicated servers, so it needs a bit more knowledge about how to submit and manage jobs on OpenPAI.

-Note, OpenPAI also supports to allocate dedicated resource besides queuing jobs.
-Users can use SSH or Jupyter to connect and use like on a physical server, refer to [here](examples/jupyter/README.md) for details.
-Though it's not efficient to resources, but it also saves cost on setup and managing environments on physical servers.
+Note, besides queuing jobs, OpenPAI also supports to allocate dedicated resources.
+Users can use SSH or Jupyter Notebook like on a physical server, refer to [here](examples/jupyter/README.md) for details.
+Though it's not efficient to use resources, but it also saves cost on setup and managing environments on physical servers.

 ### Submit training jobs

-Follow [submitting a hello-world job](docs/user/training.md) and learn more about training models on OpenPAI.
-It's a very simple job and used to understand OpenPAI job configuration and familiar with Web UI.
+Follow [submitting a hello-world job](docs/user/training.md) to learn more how to train models on OpenPAI.
+It's a good start to learn How to use OpenPAI.

 ### Client tool

-[OpenPAI VS Code Client](contrib/pai_vscode/VSCodeExt.md) is a friendly, GUI based client tool of OpenPAI.
+[OpenPAI VS Code Client](contrib/pai_vscode/VSCodeExt.md) is a friendly, GUI based client tool of OpenPAI, and it's highly recommended.
 It's an extension of Visual Studio Code.
 It can submit job, simulate jobs locally, manage multiple OpenPAI environments, and so on.

 ### Troubleshooting job failure

-Web UI and job log are helpful to analyze job failure, and OpenPAI supports SSH into environment for debugging.
+Web UI and job log are helpful to analyze job failure, and OpenPAI supports SSH for debugging.

 Refer to [here](docs/user/troubleshooting_job.md) for more information about troubleshooting job failure.